 What is Jump Start?
 Jump Start is a 12 week, full time fellowship program for individuals interested in working in the mental health community.
 The fellowship provides both philosophical and skills based training for individuals looking to enter the mental health field.
-Jump Start combines classroom training as well as internship experience.
+Jump Start combines classroom training as well as applied internship experience.
 Graduates from the program earn a certificate as a Mental Health Recovery Specialist.

 Participants are matched with an internship site based on various factors such as geographical location, interests, and other personal factors.
 During internship, participants receive hands-on experience and the chance to utilize skills learned in class.
 All internships are working with an adult population (over 18).